Aviva raises $566 million from Delta Lloyd stake sale

-LONDON Aviva Plc has raised 353 million pounds ($566 million) from the sale of its remaining stake in Dutch insurer Delta Lloyd, a disposal intended to help turn around the flagging share price of Britain's second biggest insurer.
+LONDON Aviva Plc (AV.L) has raised 353 million pounds ($566 million) from the sale of its remaining stake in Dutch insurer Delta Lloyd (DLL.AS), a disposal intended to help turn around the flagging share price of Britain's second biggest insurer.

 Aviva sold all its 34 million shares in Delta Lloyd, the company said on Tuesday, an amount equivalent to just over 19 percent of the Dutch firm's capital.

-The shares were priced at 12.65 euros per share, representing a 1.6 percent discount to Delta Lloy2d's closing share price of 12.86 euros on Tuesday, it said.
+The shares were priced at 12.65 euros per share, representing a 1.6 percent discount to Delta Lloyd's closing share price of 12.86 euros on Tuesday, it said.

 "The offering was completed very successfully with strong investor demand and priced at a narrow discount to the closing price," Aviva said in a statement.